A package built into Emacs which combines outlining, task management, scheduling, code execution, spreadsheet, and much more. .org

 -

-A free/libre text editor that has so much functionality it’s often joked as being an operating system that has an ok text editor.
+A free/libre text editor that has so much functionality that it’s often joked about being an operating system that has an ok text editor.

 -